-The traditional approach to capital structure suggests that there exist an optimal debt to equity ratio where the overall cost of capital is the minimum and market value of the firm is the maximum.
+The traditional approach to capital structure suggests that there exists an optimal debt to equity ratio where the overall cost of capital is the minimum and the market value of the firm is the maximum.
 On either side of this point, changes in the financing mix can bring positive change to the value of the firm.
-Before this point, the marginal cost of debt is less than a cost of equity and after this point vice-versa.
+Before this point, the marginal cost of debt is less than the cost of equity and after this point vice-versa.

-Capital Structure Theories and its different approaches put forth the relation between the proportion of debt in the financing of a company’s assets, the weighted average cost of capital (WACC) and the market value of the company.
-While Net Income Approach and Net Operating Income Approach are the two extremes Approach are the two extremes, traditional approach, advocated by Ezta Solomon and Fred Weston is a midway approach also known as “intermediate approach”.
+Capital Structure Theories and their different approaches put forth the relationship between the proportion of debt in the financing of a company’s assets, the weighted average cost of capital (WACC) and the market value of the company.
+While the Net Income Approach and Net Operating Income Approach are the two extremes, the traditional approach, advocated by Ezta Solomon and Fred Weston is a midway approach also known as the “intermediate approach”.

 Traditional Approach to Capital Structure:

 The traditional approach to capital structure advocates that there is a right combination of equity and debt in the capital structure, at which the market value of a firm is maximum.
 As per this approach, debt should exist in the capital structure only up to a specific point, beyond which, any increase in leverage would result in the reduction in value of the firm.

 It means that there exists an optimum value of debt to equity ratio at which the WACC is the lowest and the market value of the firm is the highest.
 Once the firm crosses that optimum value of debt to equity ratio, the cost of equity rises to give a detrimental effect to the WACC.
 Above the threshold, the WACC increases, and the market value of the firm starts a downward movement.